Cookie choices

 Is the Billing Recurring Before You Buy?

 Use this page when the remaining blocker is billing trust.
-It explains the one-time commercial model, what still needs to be read before payment, and where the refund and route-boundary details live.
+It explains the one-time payment model, what still needs to be read before payment, and where the refund and route-boundary details live.

 One-time